 When you’re planning a trip of a lifetime, it can sometimes be a good idea to share your itinerary with others to see if you have made any glaring errors.
-The Travel page on Reddit is particularly good for this because it allows you to share your plans with people who have more than likely made similar trips themselves.
+The Travel page on a forum is particularly good for this because it allows you to share your plans with people who have more than likely made similar trips themselves.

 Recently, someone shared their itinerary for a two-month trip around Europe, and they were greeted with plenty of critics.
 Let’s see what all the fuss was about.